Here are the people who make it happen

 Adam Swersky - Associate Director

 Adam is an Associate Director at Social Finance.
-He was previously a Project Leader at The Boston Consulting Group (BCG), where he worked with a range of public and private sector organisations on strategic and operational topics.
-Adam was a core member of BCG’s social investment team and co-authored “The First Billion”, a report on social investment demand.
+He is the programme lead for Social Finance’s Health and Employment Partnerships initiative and is launching a Social Impact Bond in mental health and employment.
+Adam also works across Children’s Services and community business.
+He was previously a Project Leader at The Boston Consulting Group (BCG), where he was a core member of the social investment team and co-authored “The First Billion”, a report on social investment demand.
 Adam was also previously seconded to the Clinton Health Access Initiative, where he supported a West African country to access a subsidy for malaria medication.
 Adam has a BA in Economics from the University of Cambridge and an MBA from INSEAD.

 Alice Millest - Associate

-Alice is an Associate at Social Finance, where she is focused on developing a range of social investment products such as the Care and Wellbeing Fund and various social housing projects.
+Alice is an Associate at Social Finance, where she is focussed on developing new approaches to social change through the Impact Incubator, as well as various Children’s Services and Enterprise Advisory work.
 She previously worked in the Private Debt Group at Ares Capital Europe, analysing and structuring debt and minority equity investment opportunities into small and medium sized UK companies.
 Alice was also instrumental in foundation of a CSR initiative at Ares, which has begun to support Crisis and The Whitechapel Mission.
 Prior to Ares, Alice worked at Investec for three years, progressing through their Capital Markets Graduate Programme into their mid-market Leveraged Finance team.
 Alice is also a Trustee for Clean Break, a charity that supports women offenders and women at risk, and Chair of their Development Board.
 Alice has a BA in Philosophy, Politics and Economics from the University of Oxford.

 Alisa Helbitz - Director of Communications and Research